riturajFi/Acontext/readme.md

 # ... push the agent working context
 ```

-The learning is happening at the background and not realtime (delay around 10-30s).
+The learning happens in the background and is not real-time (delay around 10-30s).

-You can view every `Space` in Dashboard:
+You can view every `Space` in the Dashboard:

 <div align="center">
     <picture>